open-telemetry/oteps/text/0006-sampling.md

 information necessarily to start the `Span` in custom objects, then when all the properties are available call the span creation API.

-The RFC proposes that:
+The RFC proposes that we keep the current [span creation logic][span-creation] as it is and we will address the delayed sampling in a different RFC when that becomes a high priority.

+**Alternatives considerations:**
+ * We considered, to offer a delayed span construction mechanism:
     * For languages where a `Builder` pattern is used to construct a `Span`, to allow users to create a `Builder` where the start time of the Span is considered when the `Builder` is created.
     * For languages where no intermediate object is used to construct a `Span`, to allow users maybe via a `StartSpanOption` object to start a `Span`.
 The `StartSpanOption` allows users to set all the start `Span` properties.

-**Alternatives considerations:**
+    * Pros:
+      * Would resolve the second use-case posted above.
+    * Cons:
+      * We could not identify too many real case examples for the second use-case and decided to postpone the decision to avoid premature decisions.
  * We considered, instead of requiring that sampling decision happens before the `Span` is created to add an explicit `MakeSamplingDecision(SamplingHint)` on the `Span`.
 Attempts to create a child `Span`, or to access the `SpanContext` would fail if `MakeSamplingDecision()` had not yet